-He believed that Greek and Japanese culture had common features in its paganism and animism and he visualized Greece as Utopia, historian Kathy Warnes writes.
+He believed that Greek and Japanese culture had common features in their paganism and animism, and he visualized Greece as Utopia, historian Kathy Warnes writes.

-In the United States, Hearn is also known for his writings about the city of New Orleans based on his 10-year stay there.
+In the United States, Hearn is also known for his writings about the city of New Orleans, based on his ten-year stay there.

 But Lafcadio Hearn was neither Japanese nor American.
-He was born on the Greek island of Lefkada in the Ionian Sea (he took his name from that very island), on June 27, 1850, to an Anglo-Irish surgeon major in the British army, Charles Bush Hearn, and to a Greek mother of noble lineage, Rosa Antoniou Kassimati.
+He was born on June 27, 1850 on the Greek island of Lefkada in the Ionian Sea, he took his name from that very island.
+His father was an Anglo-Irish surgeon major in the British army, Charles Bush Hearn, and his mother was a Greek woman of noble lineage, Rosa Antoniou Kassimati.

 Lafcadio was baptized Patricio Lefcadio Hearn in the Greek Orthodox Church, but he never used his first name.

 When his father was transferred to the West Indies, Lafcadio, who was then six, moved to Dublin with his mother to live with his father’s family.